Pladque/shortcut-everything/README.md

 # shortcut-everything
-A chrome extension that allows you to create create custom shortcut and improve yout workflow!
+A chrome extension that allows you to create create shortcut and improve yout workflow!

 Current version: v0.1